devteds/multi-stage-docker-build/README.md

 [![Course Video Link](./doc/youtube-thumbnail-multi-stage-docker-rails-play.png)](https://devteds.com/multi-stage-docker-build/)

 Visit https://devteds.com to watch all the videos and courses on DevOps and Cloud courses.

-## Announcement: Course on Kubernetes

-If you're want to start deploying your containers to Kubernetes, especially on AWS EKS, [check this course on Kubernetes](https://courses.devteds.com/kubernetes-get-started) that walkthrough creating Kubernetes cluster on AWS EKS using Terraform and deploying multiple related containers applications to Kubernetes and more. https://courses.devteds.com/kubernetes-get-started

 ## Terminal Window Log